-Attorneys of Record.
+Attorneys of Record

-- A. Attorneys Seeking to be Relieved or Substitute Out.
-Absent a court order, no attorney may be relieved as attorney of record or substitute out until all outstanding proposed orders after hearing and judgments have been submitted to the court for filing. - B. Attorneys Seeking to Withdrawal.
+- A. Attorneys Seeking to be Relieved.
+The court may deny a request to be relieved as attorney of record if there are outstanding proposed orders after hearing or judgments that have not been submitted to the court for filing. - B. Attorneys Seeking to Withdraw.
 No attorney may withdraw as attorney of record absent compliance with Code of Civil Procedure section 285.1.

-C. Conflicts and Errors in Orders After Hearing and Judgments.
+C. Conflicts and Errors in Orders After Hearing and Judgments

 - 1. Any and all conflicts or disagreements on the form, content, or language of an order after hearing or judgment must be resolved in accordance with the California Rules of Court before submitting the proposed order after hearing or judgment. - 2.
-If an order after hearing or judgment is returned for any errors and/or corrections, the attorney submitting the order after hearing or judgment must promptly correct all errors and resubmit the order or judgment to the court.
+If an order after hearing or judgment is returned for any errors and/or corrections, the attorney of record for the party or, if no attorney of record, the self-represented litigant who submitted the order after hearing or judgment must promptly correct all errors and resubmit the order or judgment to the court.
 (Adopted 1/1/2005; Renum.
 1/1/2006; Rev. 1/1/2008; Renum.
-1/1/2010; Rev. 1/1/2011; Rev. 1/1/2012; Rev. 1/1/2013; Rev. 1/1/2016)
+1/1/2010; Rev. 1/1/2011; Rev. 1/1/2012; Rev.

-Appointment of Elisor.
+Appointment of Elisor